dg1yiq/USRP_Tetra_Bridge/README.md

 OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+## Attention:

+Code is obsolete, because USRP support is integrated in SVXLink Tetra Contribution!

 ## Use:

-Bridge between Tetra DMO Repeater (Motorola MTM5400) and Brandmeister DMR Network with DVSwitch
+Standalone Bridge between Tetra DMO Repeater (Motorola MTM5400) and Brandmeister DMR Network with DVSwitch

 ## Hardware: